sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 Finally, one of my friends spoke to me.
 She told me the words.
 Those words led me to my final decision.

+First year of my studies.
+I was able to carry its weight.
+I knew that everything I was doing will be in accordance with life.
+Do you know why?
+I let things go.
+Doesn't mean I was lazy.
+I knew that whatever I did would be consistent with life.
+I was doing the best I could.
+I didn't do things to the point of exhaustion.
+That wouldn't have been beneficial.
+Sometimes the times may require it.
+But if we do it endlessly, we destroy ourselves.
+We destroy our potential.
+We will believe that this is the only path we can take.
+But we will not realize that we are only doing it against ourselves.
+We don't value ourselves.
+We don't want to come out of suffering, even though deep down we want to.
+We become victims.